Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: SVARs

-By estimating $\mu_{ j}$ we allow for the possibility of both exogenous and endogenous proxies.
-Our model can utilize the information from valid proxy variables to improve estimation precision and lower estimation uncertainty of the non-Gaussian estimator, but also can alleviate biased estimation due to endogenous proxies.
-The prior variance $\sigma_{\mu j }^2$ is crucial as it controls how much we shrink $\mu_{ j}$ towards zero (i.e. the case of an exogenous proxy).
-If we have strong beliefs in the validity of our proxy variable we would set $\sigma_{\mu j }^2$ to be small.
-However, such prior beliefs can be controversial and different proxy variables may lead to different economic conclusions, see our empirical work.
-In order to avoid fixing $\sigma_{\mu j }^2$ at an inappropriate value we instead will use the data to guide us and estimate $\sigma_{\mu {j}}^2$ in a hierarchical fashion by using an inverse Gamma prior.
-Hence, by shrinking $\mu_{ j}$ towards zero the model can benefit from valid proxies but if empirical warranted it can avoid such shrinkage and $\mu_{ j}$ can take on values different from zero to allow for endogenous proxy variables.
+We set $a=b=0$ which results in a flat prior, see \cite{tipping2001sparse}.
+The prior variance $\sigma_{\mu j }^2$ controls shrinkage of $\mu_{ j}$ to zero.
+If we have strong beliefs in the validity of the proxy, we would set $\sigma_{\mu j }^2$ to be small.
+However, such prior beliefs can be controversial.
+To avoid fixing $\sigma_{\mu j }^2$ at an inappropriate value, we use the data and estimate $\sigma_{\mu {j}}^2$ hierarchically using an inverse Gamma prior.
+Hence, by shrinking $\mu_{ j}$ to zero, the model benefits from valid proxies, but if empirical warranted it can avoid such shrinkage and $\mu_{ j}$ can take on values different from zero to allow for endogenous proxy variables.